Permify/permify/README.md

 Permify is an **open-source authorization service** for creating and maintaining fine-grained authorizations accross your individual applications and services.

-Permify converts authorization data as relational tuples into a database you point at.
-We called that database a Write Database (WriteDB) and it behaves as a centralized data source for your authorization system.
-You can model of your authorization with Permify's DSL - Permify Schema - and perform access checks with a single API call anywhere on your stack.
-Access decisions made according to stored relational tuples.
+Permify stores access control relations on a database you choose and performs authorization checks based on the stored relations.
+We called that database Write Database (WriteDB) and it behaves as a centralized data source for your authorization system.
+You can model your authorization with Permify's DSL - Permify Schema and perform access checks with a single API call anywhere on your stack.

 Data model is inspired by Google’s consistent, global authorization system, [Google Zanzibar Paper](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/41f08f03da59f5518802898f68730e247e23c331.pdf).